 The 3dcart platform is, and has always been, at the bottom in terms of trending on Google.
 It’s interesting to point out that Bigcommerce has made a recent surge past the previous second place contender Big Cartel, and we’re certain it has to do with many of the changes Bigcommerce has implemented over the past few years.

-Hence, for popularity – or at least search engine trend popularity – Shopify is the dominant company, which also shows that the Shopify marketing team is probably a little stronger, or they have more money, so although you shouldn’t make a decision based primarily on popularity, I would argue there’s a reason Shopify is king and Bigcommerce is slowly on the rise.
+Hence, for popularity – or maybe because the Shopify pricing – this is the dominant company, which can also show that the their marketing team is probably a little stronger, or they have more money, so although you shouldn’t make a decision based primarily on popularity, I would argue there’s a reason Shopify is king and Bigcommerce is slowly on the rise.

 Another way to analyze popularity is to tie it in with where customers are going when they leave a certain ecommerce platform.
 The reason this is interesting is because it gives you an indicator of which of the companies have kept up with technologies and made improvements to bring in additional customers.
 A quick market share search on Shopify shows that the Shopify company is gaining most of its customers from Big Cartel and Volusion, but Shopify is losing most of its customers to Bigcommerce, an indicator that Bigcommerce is gunning for Shopify with its new features and marketing efforts.